fscorrupt/awesome-stars/README.md

 ## Rust

+- [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
+We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.
 - [mackenly/kavita-import-tool](https://github.com/mackenly/kavita-import-tool) - Drag and drop to put eBook files for Kavita in the correct folder structure
 - [vosen/ZLUDA](https://github.com/vosen/ZLUDA) - CUDA on AMD GPUs
 - [BigBoot/AutoKuma](https://github.com/BigBoot/AutoKuma) - AutoKuma is a utility that automates the creation of Uptime Kuma monitors based on Docker container labels.
 With AutoKuma, you can eliminate the need for manual monitor creation in the Uptime Kuma UI.